 Never blindly follow Google Maps onto an unsealed road while towing a caravan.
 Always cross-reference with Hema’s road condition data first.
 Google Maps has sent caravanners down 4WD tracks, flooded roads, and dead ends.
 Trust it on bitumen; verify it off bitumen.

-Here’s how the three apps work together in practice, day by day on the road.
+Here’s how the four resources work together in practice, day by day on the road.

 Morning before driving (2 to 3 minutes): Enter tomorrow’s destination into Google Maps for the time estimate.
 If any part of the route is unsealed, switch to Hema for that section.
 Check road conditions on Hema if you’re in an area affected by recent weather.

 On the road: Navigate using Google Maps on sealed highways (better real-time traffic and routing).
 Switch to Hema if you leave the bitumen.
-If you decide to change plans mid-drive (a common and wonderful occurrence), check WikiCamps for camps in the new area and re-route.
+If you decide to change plans mid-drive, check Big Lap Bible first for recommendations in the new area, then verify with WikiCamps and re-route.

-At camp: If someone recommends a spot, look it up on WikiCamps and save it to a list.
+At camp: If someone recommends a spot that’s not in Big Lap Bible, look it up on WikiCamps and save it to a list.
 Check Google Maps for any services you need in the nearest town (shops, laundry, fuel).
 Spend 2 minutes looking at Hema for tomorrow’s road conditions.

 The whole process takes 10 to 15 minutes per day once you’re in the rhythm.
-Most of that is the evening camp-finding session.
-The rest is quick glances at the right app at the right time.
+Most of that is the evening camp-checking session.
+The rest is quick glances at the right resource at the right time.

-Ten minutes each evening with WikiCamps and Hema.
+Ten minutes each evening with your curated recommendations and real-time apps.
 That’s all the planning you need once you’re in the rhythm.

 Setup Before You Leave

-Spend an hour at home setting up these three apps properly and you’ll save hours of frustration on the road.
+Spend an hour at home setting up these resources properly and you’ll save hours of frustration on the road.

 Hema Explorer: Subscribe or purchase.
 Download offline maps for every state on your route (do this on home Wi-Fi; the downloads are large).
 Familiarise yourself with the road condition legend and the fuel station symbols.
 Practise measuring a distance on a back road near home so you know how the tool works.